 Who Should Apply?

-This is a program for individuals who desire to stay actively involved in AOTA leadership and volunteer opportunities after completing the training.
+This program is designed for individuals who desire to stay actively involved in AOTA leadership and volunteer opportunities.
+It is the program’s goal that the leadership training and experience provided shall inspire individuals to continue service within AOTA throughout their careers.
 Candidates must be able to commit to the following:

 Applicants must submit:

 1. A personal letter of interest (no more than 3 pages, double-spaced, 12 point font) which describes why you see yourself as an emerging leader and addresses the following: